Are you an SME or a large company for R&D Tax Credits purposes? Working this out is a crucial part of your claim, but it can be extremely confusing.

 SME vs large company - the calculation

-HMRC defines a large company (under R&D tax law) as one with either:
+The UK government defines of a large company (for R&D tax purposes) is one with either:

 - More than 500 employees